pgawle/driveoutnazis/README.md

 	- in real life areadynamic drag incricises at higher speed
 	- in game we do the same.
 As car goes faster we incrise drag force
 	- in code we define drag variable to count the drag force depending on speed

-	VELOCITY
-	- represents where the car is moving
-	- It is VECTOR (we use Vector2) to represent not only SPEED but also DIRECTION
-	- SPEED + DIRECTION provides posibility to move car in drifts.
-So the car front is facing one way but it moves the other.
-	- PERSISTENCE: velocity do not change until other forces will not force the change (DRAG_FORCE, FRICTION)

 	ROTATION
 	- represent where the car is poiting